 I used a 4 thread 2 needle serger stitch.
 Check your settings on scrap fabric before making the stitch.

-Pin the fabric before stitching, right sides together.
+Pin the fabric before stitching, the right sides together.
 Match either 2 peaks or 2 valleys on the seamline.
 Stitch the seam.

 Hem The Lining Of The Elastic Waist Skirt